cfsworkload/smart-home-monitor/README.md

 11. Select **Create a new table and load** and click **Next**, and then click **Finish**.
 12. Edit the DDL statement.
 For **SERVICE_PROVIDERS.csv**, use `create table SERVICE_PROVIDERS(PROVIDER_ID INT, PROVIDER_NAME VARCHAR(30), PROVIDER_LOCATION DB2GSE.ST_POINT) organize by row;` For **MINING_IN.csv**, use `create table MINING_IN(CUSTOMER_ID INT, HOUSEHOLD_SIZE INT, MONTHLY_ENERGY_COST INT, DEVICE_ENERGY_RATING INT, NO_CUSTSERV_CALLS INT, CHURNED VARCHAR(10));`

-## Add Bluemix credentials to Node-RED
+## Create dashDB decision tree and add Bluemix credentials to Node-RED

 The back end Node-RED applicaton has been provisoned with the need flows.
-The only thing missing is the credentials to **dashDB** and **IoT Real-Time Insights**.
+The only thing missing is the credentials to **dashDB** and **IoT Real-Time Insights** and creating the decision tree in dashDB for our predictive analytics.

 1. Naviate to {App-name}-back-end's dashboard.
 2. Click **Show Credentials** for the **dashDB** service.